 Example | Launching a campaign | Planning a campaign strategy |

 Understanding this difference helps you decide which method to use based on the project stage or team setup.
+These examples clearly show how does collaboration differ from teamwork, especially in how decisions are made and ideas are handled.

 When to Use Teamwork